-I consider that disclosure of the information marked 's47F' in the documents would disclose personal information relating to third parties.
+I consider that disclosure of the information marked 's47F' in the documents would disclose personal information relating to a third party.
 The information within the documents would reasonably identify a person, either through names, positions or descriptions of their role or employment circumstance.